samathaluca/new-lazycamp/README.md

 Good navigation.

-Fast pinpointing what I want.
+Fast pinpointing needs.

 Fast booking.

+Fast secure payment.

 Be sold what I want and need not what the business wants to to buy.